What Is a mortgage in Principle?

 Use It When Making Offers

-What Information You Need for a Mortgage in Principle
+What Information You Need for a mortgage in Principle

 - Personal details: Full name, date of birth, current address (and 3 years of address history), nationality.